Member Rights & Responsibilities

 - The right to receive information about Vaya, our providers and your rights and responsibilities presented in a manner appropriate to your ability to understand

 - The right to recommend changes to Vaya’s policies and services.
-If you wish to do so, please contact our Member Services Department at 1-800-849-6127 or write us at: Vaya Health, 200 Ridgefield Court, Suite 206, Asheville, NC 28806.
+If you wish to do so, please contact our Behavioral Health Crisis Line at 1-800-849-6127 or write us at: Vaya Health, 200 Ridgefield Court, Asheville, NC 28806.

 - The right to receive a written notice from Vaya of any “significant change” at least 30 days before the intended effective date of the change.
 This is a change that requires modifications to the N.C.
 State Plan for Medical Assistance, the 1915 (b)/(c) Waiver or Vaya’s contract with NC Medicaid.